 In the end, the decision for or against an on-site trade fair, hybrid event or online full format depends not only on KoelnMesse and the industry association, but on the official bodies that decide on containment measures or demand security guidelines.
 The question of corona tests then also hovers in the room: the test landscape is to be expanded.
 Do visitors to Gamescom 2021 then have to be tested in advance on site?
 How safe would that actually be?
 And much more: Could fans and organizers even bear the costs necessary for a strict hygiene concept?

-And then there is a kind of logistical limitation: one of the exhibition halls is currently being used as a vaccination center.
+And then there is a kind of logistical constraint: one of the exhibition halls is currently being used as a vaccination center.
 Operations will start on Monday.
-At best, vaccination will be carried out with the highest possible occupancy rate in the future.
-This special “public traffic” must then probably be taken into account when carrying out a physical trade fair event.
+At best, vaccinations will then be carried out with the highest possible utilization in the future.
+This special “public traffic” must then probably also be taken into account when holding a physical trade fair event.